-The central nervous system (CNS) can control the mechanical impedance (inertia, viscosity, and stiffness) of its motor apparatus (Hogan, 1985; McIntyre et al., 1996).
+The CNS can control the mechanical impedance (inertia, viscosity, and stiffness) of its motor apparatus (Hogan 1985; McIntyre et al. 1996).
 For example, viscosity and stiffness can be adjusted through mechanisms such as the co-contraction of muscles.
 Several studies have examined impedance changes in response to external perturbations.
-When trying to keep a hand position constant (Mussa-Ivaldi et al., 1984) or moving (Milner and Cloutier, 1993; Burdet et al., 2001) against external perturbing forces, limb stiffness increases.
-Precise timed increases in stiffness also occur in anticipation of predictable external events, such as catching a ball (Lacquaniti et al., 1993).
+When trying to keep a hand position constant (Mussa-Ivaldi et al. 1985) or moving (Burdet et al. 2001; Milner and Cloutier 1993) against external perturbing forces, limb stiffness increases.
+Precise timed increases in stiffness also occur in anticipation of predictable external events, such as catching a ball (Lacquaniti et al. 1993).
 Impedance changes can also parallel the learning of novel tasks.
-Milner and Cloutier (1993), Osu et al. (2002, 2003) and Franklin et al. (2003) reported that a co-activation of flexors and extensors is observed in the early stages of dynamic and kinematic learning, with co-activation decreasing with learning.
-Laursen et al. (1998) and Gribble et al. (2003) found that muscle co-contraction estimated as electromyographic (EMG) activity increased with the higher accuracy requirements of multi-joint arm movements.
-However, these previous studies did not examine the variability in EMG activity, torque or position dependence on task conditions such as stiffness or accuracy.
-Furthermore they did not address the effects of volitional impedance changes on attained movement variability or accuracy.
+Milner and Cloutier (1993), Osu et al. (2002, 2003), and

+Franklin et al. (2003) reported that a co-activation of flexors and extensors is observed in the early stages of dynamic and kinematic learning, with co-activation decreasing with learning.
+Laursen et al. (1998) and Gribble et al. (2003) found that muscle co-contraction estimated as EMG activity increased with the higher accuracy requirements of multi-joint arm movements.
+However, these previous studies did not examine the variability in EMG activity, torque, or position dependence on task conditions such as stiffness or accuracy.
+Furthermore, they did not address the effects of volitional impedance changes on attained movement variability or accuracy.
 Consequently, it is unclear why a particular set of impedance parameters is chosen for a given task from the infinite set of possible impedances that could produce the same endpoint kinematics and forces.

 A similar problem has been investigated for the kinematics of movement.
 Given a reaching task, an infinite number of hand paths and velocities can reach the goal.
 One framework for selecting a trajectory is optimal control, in which the solution with the smallest cost is selected.
-Several cost functions (Flash and Hogan, 1985; Uno et al., 1989; Nakano et al., 1999; Wada et al., 2001) have tried to account for the data, but these models are incapable of predicting a trajectory that takes into account the variance that changes according to the changes in motor commands and/or impedance.
-Since the minimum-jerk kinematic. there is no place for impedance.
-Similarly, minimum-torque-change model considers joint torque but not muscle tension, so it cannot incorporate impedance within its framework.
-The minimum-motor-command-change model can actually deal with impedance because it models the motor command for each muscle but always predicts the minimum motor command, thus minimum impedance, which is at odds with the idea of different co-activation levels dependent on different accuracy requirements (Laursen et al., 1998; Gribble et al., 2003).
+Several cost functions (Flash and Hogan 1985; Nakano et al. 1999; Uno et al. 1989; Wada et al. 2001) have tried to account for the data, but these models are incapable of predicting a trajectory that takes into account the variance that changes according to the changes in motor commands and/or impedance.
+Since the minimumjerk model is kinematic, there is no place for impedance.
+Similarly, the minimum-torque-change model considers joint torque but not muscle tension, so it cannot incorporate impedance within its framework.
+The minimum-motor-commandchange model can actually deal with impedance because it models the motor command for each muscle but always predicts the minimum motor command, thus minimum impedance, which is at odds with the idea of different co-activation levels dependent on different accuracy requirements (Gribble et al. 2003; Laursen et al. 1998).
 These models neither have variance as a penalty term nor implement noise in motor commands but only deal with a mean or desired trajectory.
-A recent computational model of movement planning considering the presence of signal dependent noise (Task Optimization in the Presence of Signal-dependent noise: TOPS) may provide a unifying framework that could potentially account for both the kinematics and impedance of a movement.
-In this framework, the motor commands are assumed to be corrupted by noise, whose standard deviation increases with the level of the motor command (Harris and Wolpert, 1998; Jones et al., 2002).
-Such signal-dependent noise (SDN) plays through the muscle dynamics and limb impedance, leading to variability in movement.
-Different motor commands should thus lead to different movement statistics.
-The TOPS model proposes that the cost depends on these statistics (Miyamoto et al., 2002; Hamilton and Wolpert, 2002).
-The motor command is selected to minimize the cost, thus minimizing the deleterious effects of SDN on task performance.
+A recent computational model of movement planning considering the presence of signal dependent noise [task optimization in the presence of signal-dependent noise (TOPS)] may provide a unifying framework that could potentially account for both the kinematics and impedance of a movement.
+In this framework, the motor commands are assumed to be corrupted by noise, whose SD increases with the level of the motor command